 As runners, we cherish our environment, and we want to give something back through this race.
-The proceeds will be shared between the Connecticut River Conservancy, which works hard to preserve the natural beauty of this habitat, and the Sugarloaf Mountain Athletic Club, which is hosting the race.
-Our running club was founded in 1972 as a club for female athletes, but has since then been open to everyone who wants to discover the joy of running.
+The race is organized by Natural High Running LLC and we partner with and support the the Connecticut River Conservancy, which works hard to preserve the natural beauty of this habitat, and the Sugarloaf Mountain Athletic Club (SMAC).
+SMAC was founded in 1972 as a club for female athletes, but has since then been open to everyone who wants to discover the joy of running.
+Scroll down for more info about SMAC and the CRC.

-We couldn’t set up this event without the invaluable support of Marlboro College in Vermont, where the race will start, and Greenfield Community College, where it will finish.
-A college-to-college, state-to-state race adds something to the uniqueness of this marathon.
+We couldn’t set up this event without the invaluable support of Marlboro Music in Vermont, where the race will start, and Greenfield Community College, where it will finish.
 So come run with us, and we will do what we can to provide you with a first-class marathon experience, with chip timing, a certified course, awards, local food, and a great vibe!

 More about us and our cause